liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. siege of the capitol
 1. seditious conspiracy
 1. I have been bullied
-1. go lighter and do the full range
+1. go lighter and do the full range; 轻重量做全程
 1. coughs and sneezes
 1. how long does coronavirus last in the air
 1. human-to-human transmission